Supporting Girls with ADHD

 - need your understanding, acceptance, validation and support in order to believe in themselves and maximize their full potential.

-- Childmind.org - resource for mental health and learning disorders
+- Childmind.org - resources for mental health and learning disorders

 - Understood.org - resource for learning and attention issues